One of the true

 Bend, KA 1957.
 Greth vs. Bobby Joe Ruttledge (above) and on a

-- ATAA World Series - Greth in the cockpit with crew members
+Series - Greth in the cockpit with crew members Don Myers, Lyle

-Don Myers, Lyle Fisher, Joe Bush and Don Maynard.
-Greth had just
+Fisher, Joe Bush and Don Maynard.
+Greth had just run the meets

 Lyle Fisher at the ATAA